Shemaremy/alx_python/python-web_framework/README.md

 6. What is a template
 7. How to create a HTML response in Flask by using a template
 8. How to create a dynamic template (loops, conditions…)
-9. How to display in HTML data from a MySQL database
+9. How to display in HTML data from a MySQL database (Database Integration)
+10. flash, redirect and url_for     classes imported from flask